NCAR/wrfcloud/docs/Users_Guide/overview.rst

 Overview of WRF Cloud
 *********************

 The WRF Cloud framework is a cloud-based forecasting system that was designed to easily facilitate cost-effective state-of-the-art numerical weather prediction system forecasts in communities that lack the large computational resources.
 It is a self-managed software-as-a-service, meaning users install and manage the system independently in their own cloud accounts.
+WRF Cloud currently uses Amazon Web Services as its cloud service provider.

 Purpose and organization of the User's Guide
 ============================================

 The goal of this User's Guide is to document the procedures required to install the WRF Cloud framework and to serve as a reference for using and adapting the system to an organization's own needs.
 As features are added to the framework, this User's Guide will continue to be expanded to document new capabilities.

-The User Guide is organized by first providing an overview of the system, followed steps to install the framework and adminstartion details to manage the system.
+The User Guide is organized by first providing an overview of the system, followed steps to install the framework and adminstrrtion details to manage the system.
 Finally the user interface is documented along with details about the graphical outputs produced by the system.

 UCAR/UCP/COMET and UCAR/NCAR/RAL
 ================================